chenen3/yeager/README.md

 # yeager

-This repository implements a proxy that helps speed up the internet connection.
+This repository implements a proxy for speeding up the network.
 I wrote it as a hobby and made it as simple and efficient as possible for personal use.

 Features: